mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

 Anyways, what's interesting to note about this structure though is its geometry.
 This cyclic upwelling from the center and sinking back down at the sides creates these two loops, and if you view this from the 3D perspective is really a donut-shaped object we call a Torus[^1].
+We can see that *order and structure arises spontaneously in the presence of diffusion!*  And why?
+Because it speeds up the spread of the quantity that is clumped (like thermal energy), or in other words, it is more likely for it to occur than for it not to occur.

 <br/>